-Although no one is absolutely certain about when the Pug was actually developed, we do know they originated from China.
+Although no one is absolutely certain when the Pug was actually developed, we do know they originated from China.
 From the far east, they took on several roles in society.
 Read on to learn the history, origins and roles of the Pug.

 When Did Pugs First Appear?

 As mentioned, Pugs originated from China hundreds of years ago.
 Unlike the other details of this breed, there is no debate to this.
 On the other hand, there is a debate on when the Pug first appeared among the people in China.

-A handful of researchers believe that Pugs first appeared during the Han Dynasty, which dates back to around 200 BC.
-But not everyone agrees on this.
+A handful of researchers believe that Pugs first appeared sometime during the Han Dynasty in ancient China, which dates back to around 200 BC.
+However, not everyone will agree on this.

 The reason people speculate this is because Confucius may have referenced this dog breed back in 551 BC.
-In one of his books (The Wisdom of Confucius), he wrote about a “short-mouthed dog” that resembles the modern Pug.
+That is, in one of his books (The Wisdom of Confucius), he often wrote about a “short-mouthed dog” that resembles the modern Pug.

 What Pugs Were Originally Bred For